Ultimate Japan Budget Itinerary travelling to 9 cities with the Kansai-Hiroshima JR Pass.

 3) Purchase a JR Pass in Singapore

 Last but not least, get a JR pass and buy them in Singapore!
 Not only does Klook sell the JR Passes cheaper than if you got them in Japan or off the official JR websites, the JR pass was a huge saving in itself (as seen in the table above).
-Remember to use <JRWIFI> to get 3 days of FREE WIFI Device Rental in Japan after booking your JR Pass!
+Remember to use <JPTP20> to get S$20 off your Japan Rail Pass.

 Time to book your JR Passes for an awesome time in Japan!